artalar/usePureCallback/README.md

 **This is not a NPM package, this is simple snipet to copy paste it.**

-Just copy the code above and paste it to your project.
+Just copy the code below and paste it to your project.

 > You can find `.ts` / `.d.ts` / `js` version of this code in the root of [the repo](https://github.com/artalar/usePureCallback).